 Over the years, there have been various suggestions that public funds channelled through disability benefits for older people (Attendance Allowance (AA) and Disability Living Allowance (DLA)/Personal Independence Payment (PIP) should be redirected to the care system.
 The premise for these suggestions has often been that because disability benefits are not means tested, whereas subsidised social care is, the former are poorly targeted on those in most need.
 Our research has demonstrated that disability benefits for older people are in fact well targeted on those who can least afford the costs that disability brings in later life.
 These findings underpinned written evidence that we provided to a 2009/10 House of Commons Health Select Committee Inquiry into Social Care which was quoted widely in their report.
 The 2010 Social Care White Paper ruled out at least for the next Parliament, any reform of AA and DLA to fund its proposed reform of social care.

-More recently, the Government consulted on whether to devolve responsibility for AA to Local Authorities (“localisation of AA).
+In 2016, the Government consulted on whether to devolve responsibility for AA to Local Authorities (“localisation of AA).
 A report we wrote as part of the Joseph Rowntree Foundation’s anti-poverty strategy, and a paper by the Strategic Society Centre which drew heavily on our research, were both quoted extensively in a House of Commons Library publication on the background to the consultation and to its final conclusion – in January 2017 the Secretary of State for Communities and Local Government announced that the Government would not be devolving AA to Local Authorities.

 In December 2016 we published analysis of the distributional effects of saving money on state pensions by uprating them by less than the ‘triple lock’ and using some of the savings within the care and disability benefits system.
 During the 2017 election campaign, Theresa May indicated that she was considering less generous state pension uprating to release funds for social care.